MaRDI4NFDI/swh-fairjupyter/README.md

         This should involve installing the PHP REPL, PsySH

-    3) (Optional) Acquire SWH tokens for increased SWH-API Rate-Limits.
+    3) Acquire SWH tokens for increased SWH-API Rate-Limits.

     4) Prepare .env file and add tokens: